Esther-Moki/Qoutes/README.md

 ## Description

-This Quotes App project enables one to create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This Art Quotes App enables one to create quotes and have those quotes voted on whether they are terrible or are inspirational.
+They can also submit quotes from other authors.

 ## Development server